bcmichael/RNMR-Docs/docs/command/full_command.md

 /IMAG     | Imaginary part
 /REAL     | Real part

-The default integrand is the same as the current display mode as displayed and set by the `BUF` command.
+The default integrand is the same as the current display mode (as displayed and set by `BUF`).
 ## INSLST
 Insert value into list